 Below are some common problems we have found customers encounter towards the end:

-Another option is to look into applying for one of the Help to Buy schemes for that deposit boost.
-This is just one of many schemes available that are designed for applicants needing support with deposits.
-These are usually popular with many First Time Buyers in Hull as a way to get them on the property ladder.
-There could be a scheme out there that is perfect for you.
+These are usually popular with many first time buyers in Hull as a way to get them onto the property ladder.
+There could be a mortgage scheme out there that is perfect for you.

-Check My File is a brilliant website to use if you are wanting an insight into your credit score.
-By doing this, you will be able to obtain a copy of your credit report which our team will be able to look at free of charge.
+Check My File is a fantastic website we would recommend you use if you are wanting insight into your credit score.
+By doing this, you will be able to obtain a copy of your credit report which our team will be able to look at completely free of charge.